 Regarding SPC hybrid and freight, we haven't had any issues or complaints from customers.
 In comparison, timber on a pallet is generally lighter but longer than a hybrid, making freight costs between the two flooring types comparable.
 This means customers have a general expectation of freight cost subject to the market, and Hybrid generally fits within most people's expectations.

-Sometimes retailers will try and sell WPC hybrids (air-rated core) over SPC (solid core) because they are lighter and easier to move around, so freight costs are lower.
-This is not a strong enough reason to give Aerated Core preference, and we strongly favour Solid Core Hybrid form a reputable supplier such as Imagine Floors in almost all cases.
+Sometimes, retailers will try to sell WPC hybrids (air-rated core) over SPC (solid core) because they are lighter and easier to move around, so freight costs are lower.
+However, this is not a strong enough reason to give Aerated Core preference, and we strongly favour Solid Core Hybrid from a reputable supplier such as Imagine Floors in almost all cases.

 A thicker SPC Hybrid floor may provide more support and sturdiness if you are installing in a high-traffic area.